-- Exempt "key" employees (highest paid 10%) whose leave would cause the employer to suffer hardship. - Require doctor's certification on a form supplied by the institution to verify a serious health condition and, at the employer's expense, a second medical opinion. - Restrict couples employed at the same location to 12 weeks total for childbirth, adoption, foster care placement, or a seriously ill parent or child.
-If the leave is for a seriously ill spouse, or employee's illness, each employee is entitled to 12 weeks' unpaid leave. - Require a Fitness for Duty Certification before allowing employee to return to work after any FMLA leave.
+- Exempt "key" employees (highest paid 10%) whose leave would cause the employer to suffer hardship. - Require a doctor's certification on a form supplied by the institution to verify a serioushealth condition and, at the employer's expense, a second medical opinion. - Restrict couples employed at the same location to 12 weeks total for childbirth, adoption, foster care placement, or a seriously ill parent or child.
+If the leave is for a seriously ill spouse, or employee's illness, each employee is entitled to 12 weeks unpaid leave. - Require a Fitness for Duty Certification before allowing an employee to return to work after any FMLA leave.

-Requests for foreseeable leave must be approved by the appropriate supervisor and be submitted 30 days prior to the requested leave date when possible.
+Requests for foreseeable leave must be approved by the appropriate supervisor and be submitted 30 days before the requested leave date when possible.
 Foreseeable leave includes: childbirth, adoption, or planned medical treatment.
-All requests for FMLA are submitted to the Chief Human Resources Officer (CHRO) and submitted to the President for approval.
+All requests for FMLA are submitted to the Human Resources Department .
 Refer to Procedure 2742.